 To keep your wooden utensils looking their best, wash them gently by hand with mild soap and warm water.
 Avoid soaking them or putting them in the dishwasher, as this can cause them to warp or crack.

 Regularly oiling and conditioning your wooden kitchenware will help maintain its beauty and longevity.
-Use food-grade mineral oil or beeswax to create a protective barrier that keeps the wood from drying out and cracking.
+Use food-grade mineral oil to create a protective barrier that keeps the wood from drying out and cracking.

 Over time, wooden utensils may show signs of wear and tear.
 But fear not!
 With some sanding and refinishing, you can restore them to their former glory and continue to cherish them for years to come.